The dangers of making decisions too quickly, with too little information, or with too much emotion.

 - Civilian charter aircraft are used when an executive has a tight schedule and cannot reasonably travel commercially.
 Cabinet members are busy people, having many demands on their time.
 If one has a meeting with the President at 1000 in DC and a meeting with the Governor of California at 1600 in Sacramento, a charter may be the only option.

 - Highly visible leaders make lots of enemies, both through commission and omission.
 William McKinley was a popular president who loved meeting with the public.
 He was widely regarded as a nice man and couldn’t understand why anyone would be angry with him, much less want to kill him.
-Nonetheless on 6 September 1901, the anarchist Leon Czolgosz fired the shots that would kill him.
+Nonetheless on 6 September 1901, the anarchist Leon Czolgosz fired the shots that soon put him in his grave.
 Charter aircraft are generally more secure than commercial aircraft.

 - Trips that may appear to be a boondoggle often have genuine political and government value.
-Members of Congress and their delegations go on CODEL trips all over the world.
-The cost is phenomenal, with dozens of people involved, including staffers, security, crew, and military personnel.
+Members of Congress and their delegations go on congressional delegation (CODEL) trips all over the world.
+The cost is phenomenal, with dozens of people involved, including staffers, security, crew, medical, and military personnel.
 Yet, these trips are important.
 Don’t we want leaders who are familiar with the people and places that we trade with, or send our soldiers to?

 - The amount of money involved is very small relative to the overall budget.
 Many people will not bend over and pick up a penny off the sidewalk – to them the effort is not worth the reward.
 Real corruption must be rooted out, but we as citizens must ask ourselves if tightening regulations to limit travel in government, and expelling officials, is worth the reward.